Chad Gow Arrested in Aurora Commercial Vehicle Accident

 He faces charges of vehicular assault resulting in serious bodily injury, vehicular eluding, reckless driving and resisting arrest.

-A white delivery van was seen driving on sidewalks, entering oncoming traffic and running multiple red lights before speeding into the intersection and causing the pileup.
+A white delivery van, driven by Gow, was seen driving on sidewalks, entering oncoming traffic and running multiple red lights before speeding into the intersection and causing the pileup.
+Officers had attempted to stop the van earlier but called off the pursuit when the driver fled.

 Two pregnant women were among the four people hurt in the collision.
 One of them suffered serious injuries and was taken to a local hospital for treatment.

-He was taken into custody after resisting officers at the scene, police said.
+Gow was taken into custody after resisting officers at the scene, police said.

 Why did the delivery van speed through the Aurora intersection?